 The words of one sponsored student say it all...
 "College qualifications give hope and pride to us students and our families that we can achieve success, even if we are lacking in some skills.
 Hope is the necessity in life, since it helps us become more determined and confident, and helps us achieve success.
 It also gives pride to the country at large for there are few people who acquire college education ."

-As part of our commitment to providing educational opportunities to children in the local community, we are now providing over 2,000 meals per day at Chiwawatala Primary School and Mfuwe Day School.
+As part of our commitment to providing educational opportunities to children in the local community, we are now providing around 2,500 meals per day at Chiwawatala Primary School, Mfuwe Day School and Aunt Mary's Academy.
 Some students have to get up at 5 am to walk 15 km to school, do a full day of lessons, and then walk home with nothing to eat.
 The mental and physical challenges facing the pupils are obvious, as focus, energy levels, and concentration decrease.
 There is no doubt that correct nutrition is a vital part of children’s development.

 We are excited to see that attendance and academic results have increased significantly as a result of providing pupils with a regular meal each day.
 During the first year of the programme, Mfuwe Day School had the highest number of Grade 12 final exam passes in the District, an increase of 40% in one year!